BS, Major in Elementary Education requirements: 52 credits

 Student Teaching/Clinical Experience

 Student teaching is a one-semester (16 weeks), full-day teaching experience.
-All professional education coursework and the designated minimum 100 hours of pre-student teaching field experiences must be completed prior to the Student Teaching/Clinical Experience semester.
-Traditional undergraduate students will take 11 credit hours of EDU 591.
-All students must participate in the Clinical Practice Seminar.
+All professional education coursework, the designated minimum 100 hours of pre-student teaching field experiences, and a cumulative GPA of 2.75 or higher are required to be eligible enroll for the Student Teaching/Clinical Experience semester.
+Traditional undergraduate students will take up to 14 credit hours of EDU 591.
+All students will also be required to participate in a Clinical Practice Seminar as part of EDU 591.
 Students must reserve the entire teaching day for participation in a P-12 school’s student teaching experience.
 Students follow the calendar of the P-12 school rather than the Creighton University calendar during the student teaching semester.
 Any deviation from the program must be approved in writing by the Education Department’s Selection and Retention Committee.
-If student teaching in special education is taken during the same semester as student teaching in elementary or secondary education, then each field experience will be 10 weeks for a total of 20 weeks.